All-time Dream team squads

 Morocco national football team Emblem

 The Morocco national football team (Arabic: المنتخب المغربي لكرة القدم) represents Morocco in men's international football, and is controlled by the Royal Moroccan Football Federation, the governing body for football in Morocco.
+It has been a member of FIFA since 1960, a member of CAF since 1959, and UNAF since 2005.

 Morocco is set to become the second African nation, the second MENA nation, and the first North African nation to host the World Cup when it was chosen as a co-host for the 2030 edition alongside Portugal and Spain.

 The Atlas Lions were ranked 10th in the FIFA World Rankings in April 1998.
 They were ranked as the top African national team for three consecutive years, from 1997 to 1999, and again since December 2022.
-As of April 2025, Morocco is ranked as the 12th-best national team in the world.
+As of July 2025, Morocco is ranked as the 12th-best national team in the world.

 ▤ Read more New Window ▤ Current squad →